 - Skrooge lets users import financial data from many sources, including KMyMoney, Microsoft Money, GnuCash, Grisbi, HomeBank, and Money Manager Ex.

-- Thanks to its robust reporting tools, users can build quick graphs and charts to effectively analyze their earning and spending.
+- Thanks to its robust reporting tools, users can build quick graphs and charts to analyze their earnings and spending effectively.

-- Skrooge enables users to budget their future transactions effectively and maintain them without feeling any restriction.
+- Skrooge enables users to budget their future transactions effectively and maintain them without restrictions.

 - Users can manage multiple payees and pay in various currencies effortlessly in this Linux accounting software.

-jGnash is a fantastic personal finance management software that sports a lot of premium features found only in commercial applications. jGnash is developed to make your personal finance tracking effortless and also offers advanced functionalities that make it a suitable choice for business people.
-Although minimal in design, the user interface of jGnash is quite beginner-friendly and presents the available operations in a practical manner.
+jGnash is a personal finance management software with various premium features usually found in commercial applications.
+It is designed to simplify tracking your finances and offers advanced functionalities that make it ideal for business use.
+Despite its minimalistic design, jGnash boasts a user-friendly interface that presents the available operations.

 Features of jGnash

-- This finance software for Linux calculates the transactions very precisely, without any rounding errors.
+- This finance software for Linux calculates the transactions precisely, without any rounding errors.

 - Multiple fee entries, accounts, and currencies for tracking personal investments effectively.